docsforadobe/after-effects-expression-reference/docs/objects/camera.md

 # Camera

+`thisLayer.cameraOption`

+This category is for items specific to Camera Layers.

-Camera objects have the same attributes and methods as Layer objects, except for:
+Camera objects have the same attributes and methods as [Layer](../layer/general.md) objects, except for:

 - `source`
 - `effect`